laurenceandrews/carbon-project-rater/README.md

 # 🌍 Carbon Project Rater

 ## 📊 Overview
 The Carbon Project Rater is a full-stack application designed to rate carbon offset projects based on their effectiveness in emissions capture, avoidance, and sequestration.
-This system utilizes a combination of modern technologies to provide a robust backend, a dynamic frontend, and an efficient API layer.
+This system is currently an exercise in utilising a combination of industry standard tools and modern technologies to provide a robust backend, frontend, and API layer.

 ![Home Page](./screenshots/Home.png)